gvwilson/thirdbit/src/fiction/santas/index.md

 Was it a deliberate mistake,
 like the mis-tied knots weavers put in rugs to show that they'd been made by hand?[^bad-knots]
-Or was it a test?
+Or was it another test?
 Was the staff watching to see if he just couldn't stop himself from fixing it?

 [^bad-knots]: The rugs, that is, not the weavers, and yes, they really do this.

-He shook his head.
-He was starting to think like Zubi, which meant it was time to think about something else.
-He held up the package,
+He shook the thought from his head and held up the package to admire the stamps again before tearing it open.
-admiring the stamps,
-and tore it open.
 Inside were two books and a letter.

-FIXME: briefly describe the books
+The first book was titled *101 Great Relocations*.
+Flipping through it,
+he realized that "relocation" meant relocating valuable objects from wherever their current owner had put them to somewhere out of said owner's reach.
+There wasn't a note or inscription in the book, but he could guess who had sent it.
+"Thanks, Hood," he whispered.

+The second book was a beginner's guide to orchids.
+"The average world is home to more than 40,000 species of orchid, each one special in its own way."
+The illustrations were all line drawings, but a few had been colored in by hand.

+He unfolded the letter ticked in between the pages.

 > Dear Finner,
 >